 We remind all women traveling to Iran that they should cover their head with a veil covering their hair since their arrival at the airport.

-Each piece of luggage must be labeled with the Italian address.
+Each piece of luggage must be labeled with your address.
 It is allowed boarding in the hold of a suitcase per person; maximum weight 23 kg (158 cm).
 Consider the memories that you will probably have when you return to avoid paying overweight.

 Do not put in your suitcase (because in case of theft will not be reimbursed: mobile phones, computers, battery chargers, sunglasses, travel documents, money, precious stones, perishable objects, etc.).

 On board, you can only carry one piece of hand luggage whose dimensions (base/height/ depth) do not exceed 125 cm overall (handle/casters/ pockets included) and weight kg 8.
 Inside it.